Sebika-dev/Filme/README.md

-This project is a Python application designed using Object-Oriented Programming (OOP) principles and a clean multi-layered architecture.
+This project is a Python application designed using Object-Oriented Programming (OOP) principles and multi-layered architecture.
 The application allows managing users, movies, and watchlists.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------